 Y’all are generous people, and I know you are great at giving.
 But how are you at receiving?
-As part of our series on building community, we’re going to talk about what giving AND receiving generously looks like.
+As part of our series on building community, we’re going to talk about what generously giving AND receiving in community looks like.
 It might be hard to process, and you might not agree with me, but hear me out.

 It’s probably not surprising that our Biblical inspiration for this series is the early church, described in the first couple of chapters of Acts.
 In this episode and the next one, we’ll break down parts of Acts 2:44-46 and see what we can learn about community from them.

 In the NIV, the verse says:

 “All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts.”

 The ESV gives a little different picture at the end of vs. 46.
 It says:

 “…they received their food with glad and generous hearts”

 Most of the time, when we talk about community, we focus on verse 44, where everyone is selling things and giving to each other, but we miss the part in v.
 46 where it says they RECEIVED generously as well.